giotentori/Arduino33BLESense/README.md

-# Arduino33BLESense
+# ArduinoNano33BLESense
-Development of progect for Arduino 33 BLE Sense
+Development of progect for Arduino Nano 33 BLE Sense